Pallavi-Sinha-12/Expense-Tracker-Chatbot/README.md

 Here are some ideas for future enhancements to this project:

-- [ ] Use environment variables to store database credentials.
+- [ ] Use environment variables to store database configuration details.
 - [ ] Add support for chatbot to ask expense details in one go if user wants to enter expense.
 - [ ] Improve chatbot's natural language understanding to handle more complex utterances for expense report requests.
 - [ ] Add support of other SQL databases like MySQL, PostgreSQL, etc.